lindasz9/ai-learning-journey/practice/01-Machine-Learning/answers/01-Supervised-Learning.md

-# Supervised Learning Test
+# Supervised Learning - Test

 1. What is supervised learning?
-> Supervised learning is a category of ML where The model is trained on unlabeled data, meaning input-output pairs.
+> Supervised learning is a category of ML where the model is trained on unlabeled data, meaning input-output pairs.

 2. What are the types of supervised learning, and what do they mean?
 > There are two types of supervised learning: regression, where the target/label is a continuous numeric value, and there's classification, where the target/label is a categorical value/a class.